ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 Church Records and Baptism:
   - Entries mentioning Emily or Edward before they officially joined?
   - Any information on this event from Park Church, any diaries of Reverend Ford Eastman?
+(Contacted.)
   - Is there significance to the date?
 Easter was on 3/31 in 1907.
 4/7 did fall on a Sunday
   - Catalog all information about Reverend Annis Ford Eastman, including her return trips, see if Emily's baptism was the Rev's last visit to Brookton.

 Planned:
   - research deeds on Mill's home and Mill's store prior to 1900.
+When did the Mills start living there?
+Survey maps that show mill race?
+Who owned the Mills store real estate?
   - Photo inventory and digitally transcribe the complete notebook of Good Templars meeting minutes.
 Try to find a link between Horace's death and Emily's temperance activities, and a possible clue to Mott's Corners move.
+(Begun.)
   - Research Emily's baptism, possibly contacting descendents of Annis Ford Eastman for information on that event.
+Check church records again: was this the Reverend's very last visit to Brookton?
+Letters exist at Univ of Ill library between the Reverend and her family.
   - The dimenions and timing of the ("approximately") 1915 photo of Brooktondale Road that shows the front of M. E. Mills and the Mill's home could have been taken by Alice Shurter?